Vegan Dips, Salad Dressings, and Sauces

 • Tortillas (I like spelt or rice), or use pitas

-• Earth Balance, or other non-hydrogenated margarine, melted
+• Organic Earth Balance, or other non-hydrogenated margarine, melted

 • Organic sugar